-3 - Study Intervention -Randomised treatment should be commenced within 10 days of diagnosis (by T0+ 10 days)
+3 - Study Intervention - Randomised treatment should be commenced within 14 days of diagnosis

-4- Hb1Ac will be collected and analysed according to local clinical practice.
+4- Hb1Ac will be collected and analysed according to local clinical practice and a sample sent for central analysis.

 5 - Routine clinical tests will be conducted as part of routine clinical management and where appropriate results recorded from patient medical records.